 We all know that Mumbai is the Financial Capital of India.
 Well, it must be.
 Ever since, the inception of Foreign trade, Mumbai has been a hub for commerce.
 This British East India Co. first occupied Mumbai in 1668 as a major port.
 And, in just a span of 7 years, the population of Bombay grew from a mere 10,000 to 60,000.
 Hence, changing the headquarters of the East India Co. from Surat to Mumbai.
-This transition increased the cultural value resulting in the construction of several historical monuments in Mumbai under the Industrial Revolution.
+This transition increased the cultural value of Mumbai.
+Therefore, resulting in the construction of several historical monuments in Mumbai under the Industrial Revolution.

-Now, coming to the present-day Mumbai, there are a lot of people migrating to this city, especially the youth.
+Now, coming to present-day Mumbai, there are a lot of people migrating to this city, especially the youth.
 And, they have one complaint that Mumbai neither has history nor any historical monument(s) of significance.
-Well, the only thing this migrant youth doesn’t realize that from all the historical monuments in Mumbai, the majority of them are still functional; not just some tourist spots.
+Well, the only thing this migrant youth doesn’t realize is that from all the historical monuments in Mumbai, the majority of them are still functional; not just some tourist spots.

 So, this article is a list of historical monuments in Mumbai.
 These buildings or structures are almost 100 years old or more than that.
 Some of them are tourist spots while others are still functional with heavy footfall every day.